 - Biodegradable or recycled materials

-Brands such as PlanToys and Hape specialize in sustainable baby toys.
-These toys support sensory development and are perfect for baby gift ideas that mean more than just fun.
+Brands like PlanToys and Hape focus on making eco-friendly baby toys.
+These toys support sensory development and make thoughtful gifts that are more than just fun.

 Eco-friendly toys offer: